silnrsi/pysilfont/docs/feax_future.md

 | APx        | _glyphname_, "_apname_" | Returns the x co-ordinate of the given attachment point on the given glyph |
 | APy        | _glyphname_, "_apname_" | Returns the y co-ordinate of the given attachment point on the given glyph |
 | ADVx     | _glyphname_                       | Returns the advanced width of the given glyph |

+Security wise, it is not possible to stop people doing nasty things with it.
+But psfmakefea is not expected to be used in untrusted environments.

 ##### if